Liquorice – Our Top Ten

-Liquorice – licorice – lakrids – lakrits – lakris; as we say in Scandinavia – a nice kid has many names.
+Liquorice – licorice – lakrids – lakrits – lakris; as we say in Scandinavia – dear child bears many names.
 It doesn’t really work in English, but the point is – we love liquorice.

 Scandinavians’ love for salty liquorice is unparalleled.
 The stronger and saltier the better!
 As many of the better things in life – it takes a little practice to get used to.
 But once you’ve got the taste for salty liquorice there’s no going back.

 A little bit of background info on Liquorice – liquorice, or licorice, comes from the liquorice root.
-It is basically a vegetable.
-No, not really – but it has in fact been hailed for its medicinal powers for centuries.
-Commercial liquorice is pretty far removed from its virtuous medicinal roots, but nevertheless worth knowing.
+It is basically a vegetable and counts towards your 10 a day.
+OK, not really (although if ketchup does..) – but it has in fact been hailed for its medicinal powers for centuries.
+Commercial liquorice is pretty far removed from its virtuous medicinal roots, but nevertheless worth knowing so you can console yourself if you overdo it on the black stuff.
 And did you know – pure liquorice is an astonishing 20 times sweeter than sugar?
 Now you do.

 A reminder from our previous post about liquorice; when talking about salty liquorice what we usually refer to is Salmiakki.
 The word Salmiakki is a Finnish word.
 We prefer using that because the actual word is Ammonium Chloride, which doesn’t sound so nice.
-Ammonium Chloride is a powder that taste like salt, but isn’t really actual salt as you know it.
-It’s this stuff that gives some of our liquorice the distinct edge of saltiness.
+Ammonium Chloride is a powder that tastes salty, but isn’t the same salt as you sprinkle on your eggs in the morning.
+It’s this stuff that gives some of our liquorice the distinct edge – a salty/hot/spicy completely unique taste.
 But let’s just call it Salmiakki, shall we?
 Or saltlakrids, if you want to be specific about it.

 Enough talk – let’s have some liquorice!
 Here are our top 10 liquorices in no particular order – we love them all.